 Rabbits have evolved to have large feet that act like “snowshoes” to protect them from adverse winter conditions.
 These large feet also have fur to help protect rabbits from the desert heat.

 A rabbit has four incisors on the upper jaw instead of two.
-These extra teeth enable the rabbit to gnaw and chew through rigid plant material.
+These extra teeth enable the rabbit to gnaw and chew through plant material.
 Rabbits are strictly herbivorous, so their teeth’ shapes play a critical role.
 The rabbit’s front teeth keep growing during their lifespan to enhance their survival chances.

 How Does a Rabbit Survive in the Wild?

-Living under the Ground or on High Grounds
+Living Underground or on High Ground

 Living in Groups or Colonies

 Wild rabbits live in groups, not just because they are social animals but also to enhance their survival.
 Like humans, rabbits are firm believers in strength in numbers.
 Such colonies have a strict social order.
 Dominant rabbits eat first and have access to the best females in the territory.

 Working rabbits are tasked with digging the burrows and gnawing through branches.
 As such, a docile or sickly rabbit may not survive in the group.
 They’ll be mercilessly harassed and denied access to food and water.